ericgarciaresearch/noaa_sedna/rainbow_bridge/rainbow_bridge_README.md

 rainbow_bridge uses two main dependencies `Nextflow` and `Singularity`.
 Both of these have been installed in SEDNA in a single environment but this needs to be activated

-**DO NOT** sun `rainbow_bridge` straight in the login node, ssh into a compute node if you are not using sbatch scripts.
+**DO NOT** run `rainbow_bridge` straight in the login node, ssh into a compute node if you are not using sbatch scripts.

 **Activating rainbow_bridge**